adlnet/xAPI-Spec/xAPI.md

 Otherwise, GET will return the available IDs, and DELETE will delete all state in the context given through the other parameters.

-The Agent Profile API also includes a method to retrieve a special object with combined information about an Agent derived from an outside service, such as a directory service.
+The Agent Profile API also includes a method to retrieve a special Object with combined information about an Agent derived from an outside service, such as a directory service.

 ###### GET agents
 Example endpoint: http://example.com/xAPI/agents

-Return a special, Person object for a specified agent.
-The Person object is very similar to an Agent object, but instead of each attribute having a single value, each attribute has an array value, and it is legal to include multiple identifying properties.
-Note that the argument is still a normal Agent object with a single identifier and no arrays.
+Return a special, Person Object for a specified agent.
+The Person Object is very similar to an Agent Object, but instead of each attribute having a single value, each attribute has an array value, and it is legal to include multiple identifying properties.
+Note that the argument is still a normal Agent Object with a single identifier and no arrays.
 Note that this is different from the FOAF concept of person, person is being used here to indicate a person-centric view of the LRS agent data, but agents just refer to one persona (a person in